vonlugersbutter/blanked-out/content/Cardiology/Blood Vessels and General Vasculature.md

 In terms of its relationship with cardiac output,
 $$CO = \frac{MAP}{R}$$
 $$MAP = CO \times R$$

+In an exam context, maybe mention that resistance is also reduced when the blood vessels are in parallel.
+Kirchhoff's circuit laws!
 ## Vascular resistance
 - Governed by
 	- Size of the lumen → inverse relationship